loomnetwork/loom-sdk-documentation/docs/en/deploy-loom-testnet.md

 ## Overview

-Deploying to Basechain is no different from deploying to Ethereum mainnet, or to Rinkeby.
+Deploying to Extdev is no different from deploying to Ethereum mainnet, or to Rinkeby.
 If you know how to do one, you also know how to do the other.

 Loom Network uses Truffle to build, test, and deploy our smart contracts.
-To make our life easier, we developed something called a provider that lets Truffle deploy to Basechain just like it deploys to Ethereum.
+To make our life easier, we developed something called a provider that lets Truffle deploy to Extdev just like it deploys to Ethereum.

-Without delving too much into details, the provider works like a bridge that makes Web3.js calls compatible with Basechain.
+Without delving too much into details, the provider works like a bridge that makes Web3.js calls compatible with Extdev.

-This document shows how you can use `Truffle` and the [Loom Truffle Provider](https://github.com/loomnetwork/loom-truffle-provider) to build a simple Web UI that interacts with Basechain.
+This document shows how you can use `Truffle` and the [Loom Truffle Provider](https://github.com/loomnetwork/loom-truffle-provider) to build a simple Web UI that interacts with Extdev.

 ## Requirements